what we’ve discovered

 Rootstock

-RSK was built with the aim of enabling Bitcoin users to create and execute smart contracts.
+RSK was built to enable Bitcoin users to create and execute smart contracts.
 With RSK, developers can build decentralized applications (dApps) and smart contracts on top of the Bitcoin blockchain by utilizing the RSK Virtual Machine (RVM), which is similar to Ethereum's EVM (Ethereum Virtual Machine).

 Furthermore, RSK's merge-mining approach ensures that bitcoin miners can earn additional revenue by mining both Bitcoin as well as RSK blocks simultaneously, thereby providing security to either network.